Walk into most companies and you're likely to hear versions of the following conversations:

 "Marketing departments don’t get it: they don’t understand the customer; they don’t understand the challenges salespeople face; they don’t understand how to turn a lead into a prospect, then a customer, then a long-term customer…"

 "Sales departments don’t get it: they don’t understand the need to shift from push to pull marketing; they don’t understand how the buyer’s journey has forever changed; they don’t understand that content marketing is far more effective — and cost efficient — than traditional advertising…"

-Such disconnect has existed for as long as marketing and sales departments have existed.
+Such disconnect has existed for as long as marketing and sales departments have existed, but is rarely achieved.

 So how do you bridge the gap to generate more leads and, ultimately, more sales for your business?

 Get everyone together and start a conversation – but not just any conversation.

 One of the first things we do at Denamico when we begin working with a new customer is sit down with the entire team: marketing, sales, leadership, and sometimes even operations.
 Then we ask everyone the questions they, in their roles, are most frequently asked by their customers.
 Basically, we create a huge list of FAQs.